venmo/puppet-sentry/README.md

 ##### `version`

-The Sentry version to install if using PyPI, defaults to `latest`.
+The Sentry version to install if using PyPI, defaults to `7.7.0`.

 ##### `git_revision`